 Soil is an imperative part for a full promised aquarium.
 It is fundamental for plant development since soil get roots from plants and supply essential supplements.
 Soil acts as a home of valuable microscopic organisms and protozoa.
 Soil adds to the progressing life forms in the aquarium.
 The soil is steadily loaded with natural particles and microorganisms which are changed into a dynamic biological environment in which waste material is processed and super nutrient soil is made which is suitable for ideal growth and advancement of plants.

 The soils have following basic requirements:

 Water is an amazing phenomenon of nature which influences the well-being and growth of aquarium inhabitants.
 To make your aquarium environment healthy, good water quality is essential.
-In this case, you should always monitor water chemistry parameters for successful fish keeping.
+In this case, you should always monitor water chemistry parameters using best water test kits for successful fish keeping.
 Because poor water quality causes fish diseases.
 Hence it is our obligation to ensure that their water is in suitable condition.